PlainsightAI/openfilter/docs/your-first-filter.md

 The `filter_runtime` component of the `OpenFilter` Python package takes care of setting up and running a Filter subclass and synchronized communication with other Filters in the pipeline via ZeroMQ over TCP or IPC (pipes).
 This includes parsing config settings, calling setup and shutdown functions, calling the user's `Filter.process()` function on incoming data and sending returned data on downstream to other connected Filters in the pipeline. `OpenFilter` a CLI tool to run filters directly or examine logs and metrics output by filters.

 `filter_runtime` includes as part of itself several support Filters which are needed for the operation of general user Filters.
-Things like video input and output, console logging, image manipulation, data recording, image visualization, MQTT output of data and telemetry are all provided.
+Things like Video Source and Video Streamer, console logging, image manipulation, Data Capture, Web Viewer, MQTT Bridge output of data and telemetry are all provided.
 When you install `OpenFilter` you specify whether you want the bare bones library with only dependencies needed for your Filter to function (`pip install openfilter`) or whether you want other dependencies installed needed for the builtin support Filters (e.g. `pip install openfilter[video_in]`, `pip install openfilter[webvis]` or `pip install openfilter[all]`) .

 Once installed, you can run the CLI via `openfilter --help` which will give you a list of other commands you can use, including running Filter pipelines.